robric/wiki-contrail-controller/Baremetal-Support.md

 Then run /etc/contrail/compute_reboot on the new node which will initiate a reboot of the node

+## Regenerate Contrail SSL certificates
+In case the SSL certificate used on the Contrail side needs to be regenerated, the following steps can be followed:
+* Remove existing SSL certificates (rm /etc/contrail/ssl/certs/tor.<tor-id>.cert.pem /etc/contrail/ssl/private/tor.<tor-id>.privkey.pem) on the TSN node (both TSN nodes in case of HA configuration).
+* fab add_tor_agent (this will re-generate the tor-agent configuration file as well as the SSL certificates - if the testbed.py is latest and no other changes were done in the tor-agent configuration file, this step would be fine.
+Otherwise, get new certificates using the below command.
+In case it is created using the command below, the generated files have to be copied to the second TSN node as well, in case of HA configuration.

+`openssl req -new -x509 -days 3650 -text -sha256 -newkey rsa:4096 -nodes -subj "/C=US/ST=Global/O=juniper" -keyout /etc/contrail/ssl/private/tor.<tor-id>.privkey.pem -out /etc/contrail/ssl/certs/tor.<tor-id>.cert.pem`
+* Restart contrail-tor-agent
+* Remove the file /var/db/certs/cacert.pem file on the QFX.

 ## Prior Configuration required on QFX5100

 The following configuration has to be done on a QFX5100 beforehand.